FAQ

 Direct line to the hole, which often leads over dangerous obstacles.

-Every tournament is a betting game.
-It is played according to the worldwide identical rules of the R&A St. Andrews.
-The local management can issue additional course rules within the framework of these golf rules.
+Every tournament is a competition.
+It is played according to the R&A St Andrews rules, which are identical worldwide.
+The local game management may issue additional course rules within the framework of these golf rules.

 Emergency numbers: